HMCS Wolf: As Wenonah

 Wenonah was a yacht constructed in 1915 by George Lawley & Sons at their yard in Neponset, Massachusetts.
-With the US entry into World War I, the United States Navy (USN) sought out ships to augment its patrol service and acquired Wenonah from Walter G. Ladd.
-Wenonah was taken up as a patrol ship by the USN on 8 June 1917 and given the hull identification number SP-165.
-The vessel was commissioned on 22 October.
+With the US entry into World War I, the United States Navy (USN) sought out ships for its section patrol and acquired Wenonah from Walter G. Ladd.
+The U.S. Navy acquired Wenonah on 8 June 1917 and gave her the hull identification number SP-165.
+She was commissioned as USS Wenonah on 22 October 1917.